FractalBlocks/Fractal/DEVELOPMENT.md

 - Integrate standard linter + trailing commas with tslint
 - Example of a testForm
-- Improve test suite for isolated tests
+- Improve test suite with isolated tests
 - Example of RTC in Fractal
 - Split patch and diff in Snabbdom
 - Porting all the drivers and task handlers from fractal.js to handlers in Fractal